GuangyuWang99/DISCOVERSE-Real2Sim/README.md

 ```
 The 3DGS results will be saved at a new folder `mesh2gs` in `YourOutputPath/model_or_part_name_i` for each 3D asset.

-Since 3DGS is memory-efficient by nature, we recommond to specify `--densification_interval` to roughly control the amounts of the resulting 3DGS points.
-A larger value will lead to a sparser 3DGS field.
+Since 3DGS is memory-inefficient by nature, we recommend to specify `--densification_interval` to roughly control the amounts of the resulting 3DGS points.
+A larger value will lead to a sparser 3DGS field consuming less memory.